Home

 E-mail: ananddmrd@gmail.com

-Introduction: Fetal origin of posterior cerebral artery is one among the common variants in the Circle of Willis.
-In case of cerebral injury due to thrombo-embolic stroke, the presence of fetal type of PCA may modify its severity and the territory involved.
-The purpose of this study is to review and to evaluate the potential clinical significance of fetal type PCA in ischemic stroke.
+Introduction: Introduction: Foetal origin of posterior cerebral artery is one among the common variants in the circle of willis.
+In case of cerebral injury due to thromboembolic stroke, the presence of foetal type of PCA may modify its severity and the territory involved.
+The purpose of this study is to review and to evaluate the potential clinical significance of foetal type PCA in ischaemic stroke.

-Aim: To analyse whether fetal PCA and its types are associated with ischemic stroke.
+Aim: To analyse whether foetal PCA and its types are associated with ischaemic stroke.

-Conclusion: There is no significant association of presence or absence of partial or complete type of fetal PCA with ischemic stroke.
-No significant association was also found between the presence of fetal PCA and vascular territory of infarct and laterality of ischemic stroke.
+Conclusion: There is no significant association of presence or absence of partial or complete type of foetal PCA with ischaemic stroke.
+No significant association was also found between the presence of foetal PCA and vascular territory of infarct and laterality of ischaemic stroke.

 [ FULL TEXT ] | [ ]